pedidiong27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that counts the number of directories and sub-directories in the current directory
+Display lines containing the pattern “root” from the file